 - Abbreviations: Are there abbreviations for the job title (e.g., Registered Nurse = RN)?

-Using this “pool” of keyword phrases, you should then select the most popular and relevant phrases to use in the creation of your job listing.
-Test your keyword phrases by seeing if they you answer “Yes” to the following questions:
+Select the most popular and relevant phrases to use in your job listing.
+Test your keyword phrases by seeing if you answer “yes” to the following questions:

-- Can I determine the intent of a job posting and of the job seeker simply by looking at the keyword phrase?
+- Can I determine the intent of a job posting and the job seeker?

 - Will my job listing satisfy the intent of the job seeker if they search this phrase and land on my listing?